Posted on January 24, 2108 by Jenn Zatopek

 When you come out of the grips of a depression there is an incredible relief, but not one you feel allowed to celebrate.
 Instead, the feeling of victory is replaced with anxiety that it will happen again, and with shame and vulnerability when you see how your illness affected your family, your work, everything left untouched while you struggled to survive.
 We come back to life thinner, paler, and weaker . . . but as survivors.
 Survivors don’t get pats on the back from coworkers who congratulate them on making it.
 Survivors wake to more work than before because their friends and family are exhausted from helping them fight a battle they may not even understand. (page xix-xx)

 I thank you for being here with me while we journey in this life together.
-I hope that you will celebrate your own victories over despair and fear and shame and remember to look for the good including the good you find inside your own beautiful self.
+I hope that you will celebrate your own victories over depression and fear and shame and remember to look for the good including the good you find inside your own beautiful self.
 You are worth all the work and prayer and energies it takes to fight to see those things, to live a good and truly authentic life, and so, by God, am I.